Listen to this:

 NET WORTH FORMULA: – SHAREHOLDER’S EQUITY + RESERVES + PREFERENCE SHARE CAPITAL- MISCELLANEOUS EXPENSES

-A lower ratio indicates that company is not using the shareholder’s fund in growing the business thus decreasing the credit worthiness of the company.
+A lower ratio indicates that the company is not using the shareholder’s fund in growing the business thus decreasing the creditworthiness of the company.

-Let us understand net worth formula with an example:
+Let us understand the net worth formula with an example:

 Company: – Vodafone Idea Ltd.

 Net Profit/ (Loss) as on March’19 (Rs in crores) = (14,801)